 Keywords: Baked ziti

-It ends up being around 450 calories per serving, which isn’t exactly light but it’s also not so bad for cheesy baked pasta!
-Plus, you’ll get 27g of protein.
-You can see all the nutritional info here.
+It ends up being around 500 calories per serving, which isn’t exactly light but it’s also not so bad for cheesy baked pasta!
+Plus, you’ll get 23g of protein.

 We saved leftovers for Sunday and I was wishing we’d made an even larger batch so I could have more leftovers 😉 While I know pasta has a reputation for being a “bad” food I like to think that there is a place for every food in moderation.
 Ziti noodles get bonus points for being super easy to eat- no noodle slurping required.

 - Try this Easy Chopped Italian Salad recipe as a side dish!
 It’s delicious and the homemade dressing comes together in minutes!

 - If you have extra ricotta, try making this blackberry and ricotta crostini!
 It’s a perfect appetizer.